top of page

 Theatre of Pompeius in Rome

 Whether or not Verritus and Malorix were ever received by Emperor Nero remains unclear in the accounts of Tacitus and Suetonius.
 Maybe Nero never did and preferred to spent his time in his private theatre.
-The private theatre recently (2023) has been located on the territory of the Vatican, and which Pliny the Elder (ca. AD 23-79) described as “large enough to satisfy even Nero’s desire to sing before a full house.”
+This private theatre recently (2023) has been located on the territory of the Vatican, and which Pliny the Elder (ca. AD 23-79) described as “large enough to satisfy even Nero’s desire to sing before a full house.”
 Rumour has it that when the Great Fire burned down much of the city of Rome in the year AD 64, Nero sang from his private theatre.

-We do not know how the reactions and emotions were when Verritus and Malorix returned to their people in the Central Netherlands, if they ever did since they were granted the Roman franchise by Nero.
-It is very probable that accepting this gift was considered an act of treason.
 Not long after the failed mission of the two Frisians, Tacitus reports that yet another tribe occupied lands bordering the banks of the River Rhine.
 This was the Ampsivarii tribe under leadership of Boiocalus.
-A tribe in search of land.
-When Avitus and Boiocalus were negotiating, Avitas offered Boiocalus land as a personal gift.
-Only unlike Verritus and Malorix, he refused the bribe.
+A tribe in search of new land as well.
+When Governor Avitus and King Boiocalus were negotiating, Avitas offered Boiocalus land as a personal gift.
+Only unlike the Frisian kings Verritus and Malorix, he refused the bribe.
 Boiocalus clearly said it would be treason.
-To further quote Boiocalus' strong but desperate reaction to Avitus: "We may lack a land to live in, but not one to die in."
-When the Ampsivarri went to war they could not find any other allies and had to face the Romans alone, and were defeated.
+To further quote Boiocalus' desperate but strong reaction to Avitus:

-Below the not-too-woke mural in the Statenzaal of the House of States of the province Friesland constructed in the late nineteenth century.
+Below the not-too-woke mural in the Statenzaal of the House of States of the province of Friesland constructed in the late nineteenth century.
 Displaying Verritus and Malorix, guided by a black slave, in the Theatre of Pompeius.
 One of the four big paintings behind the seats of the Gedeputeerde Staten 'provincial executive'.
 The inscription reads: "Geen sterveling overtreft de Friezen in dapperheid of trouw" ('no mortal surpasses the Frisians in bravery or loyalty').
+In folklore, Waling Dykstra 1895, the phrase even became: "Geen volk onder de zon overtreft de Friezen in dapperheid en trouw" ('no nation under the sun surpasses the Frisians in bravery and loyalty').
 Not exactly the words in Tacitus' or Suetonius' accounts.
 Neither are the cow horns on one of their heads.
 But who is counting?
-Much more relevant is to ask yourself: does it depict the first known heroes of Frisia in history or its first traitors?
-But also, going to Rome expecting they could bother the emperor over this?
-Seriously?
-What were they thinking?

 2. Who were Verritus and Malorix?